integralfx/MemTestHelper/DDR4 OC Guide.md

 ### Label on Sticks

 Sometimes the Thaiphoon report won't tell you the IC or it may misidentify the IC.
 To confirm/deny this, you can check the label on the sticks.
-Currently, only Corsair, G.Skill and Kingston have a label to identify the IC.
+Currently, only Corsair, G.Skill, and Kingston have a label to identify the IC.

 #### Corsair Version Number
-* Corsair has a 3 digit version number on the label on the sticks which indicate what ICs are on the stick.
+* Corsair has a 3 digit version number on the label on the sticks which indicates what ICs are on the stick.
 * The first digit is the manufacturer.
   * 3 = Micron
   * 4 = Samsung